-The award winning building houses the Art, Dance, Theatre, and Intermedia Art majors and a music classroom creating a lively inter-arts atmosphere.
+The building houses the art, dance, intermedia art, theatre programs creating a collaborative atmosphere.
 Sunnyside Café is located in the CFA atrium where students can enjoy coffee and cinnamon rolls.
 The building features:

-Art majors are expected to work outside of class on independent studio projects in their free time.
-A studio draw at the beginning of each semester gives every declared art major the opportunity to get a personal studio for this purpose.
-The Korsrud painting studio has 24 individual studio spaces for independent student work.
+Art majors are expected to work outside of class on independent projects.
+The Korsrud Annex has 24 individual studio spaces for independent student work.
 Windows around the perimeter of the building let in lots of natural light throughout the day.
 There are 8 studio spaces in the Storre sculpture studio for 3D work.
 The buildings have easels, paint stands, chairs, stools and tables for student use.

-Dance and Theatre students have access to two lovely studios to practice, rehearse, create, and perform.
-Studio I and Studio II house classes, faculty and student projects, individual research sessions, and performances.
-Handsome maple wood floors, plus huge windows that provide abundant daylight and beautiful views, make these both contemplative and productive places.
-Both studios have up-to-date audio and visual equipment, and Studio II has capacity for various seating and lighting options, making it a favored spot for performances by students, faculty, and guest artists.
+Dance and theatre students have access to two studios to practice, rehearse, create, and perform.
+Studio I and II have maple wood floors and natural lighting.
+Both studios have audio and visual equipment.
+Studio II has various seating and lighting options, so it serves as a performance space for students, faculty, and guest artists.

 Art majors exhibit their work in the Centennial Union Gallery or the Center for the Arts Gregerson Gallery.
-Additional galleries in various buildings on campus make art a prominent part of the Luther community by hosting one-person or group exhibitions by artists of regional, national, and international acclaim.
-Luther's many outdoor sculptures and selections from the Luther College Fine Art Collection are also on display throughout campus.
-Close proximity to the Vesterheim Norwegian-American Museum in Decorah and interaction with the natural landscape of the region also add dimension to the study of art at Luther.
+Other galleries in various buildings on campus make art a prominent part of the Luther community.
+Luther has many outdoor sculptures and selections from the Luther College Fine Art Collection on display throughout campus.
+Nearness to the Vesterheim Norwegian-American Museum in Decorah and the natural landscape of the region also add dimension to the study of art at Luther.

 The Center for the Arts features two performance spaces.
-Jewel Theatre, our mainstage theatre, is a flexible 225-seat performance space.
-Studio II, our second floor studio, can accommodate a variety of seating options and is equipped with lighting, sound and video capabilities, making it a versatile performance option.
+Jewel Theatre is a flexible 225-seat performance space.
+Our second floor studio can accommodate a variety of seating options and is equipped with lighting, sound and video capabilities.

 The scenery, costumes, and props for the mainstage productions are made by students and faculty/staff.
 The scene shop and costume shop employ many work-study students comprised of majors and non-majors alike.
 The scene shop is equipped with a 18 ft tall garage door between the shop and the Jewel Theatre, allowing scenery to be constructed in the shop, but easily moved onto stage.
 The costume shop is located on the second floor of the building with north facing windows that let in natural light.
 Costume storage is located off premises in Storre, holding over 1,000 costumes.